-Proxies will be solicited on behalf of the Board by mail, telephone, other electronic means or in person, and we will pay the costs associated with the solicitation, including the preparation, assembly, printing and mailing of the proxy materials.
+We will pay the costs associated with the solicitation of proxies, including the preparation, assembly, printing and mailing of the proxy materials, any solicitation by telephone or other electronic means and any in-person solicitation.
 We may also reimburse brokers, fiduciaries or custodians for the cost of forwarding proxy materials to beneficial owners of shares of common stock held in "street name."

-Morrow Sodali LLC has been retained to assist in soliciting proxies for a fee of \$8,500 plus distribution costs and other expenses.
+Alliance Advisors, LLC has been retained to assist us in soliciting proxies for a fee of \$12,500 plus distribution costs and other expenses.
 Our employees, officers and directors may also solicit proxies, but we will not pay additional compensation for any of these services.